inbn/component-gallery/src/content/componentContent/carousel.md

 Carousels are inherently harder to make accessible than a simpler component, which is why most carousel implementations you’ll find aren't fully accessible.
 Even a carousel library which advertises accessibility can be used to build inaccessible carousels.

-If you’re comfortable with the challenges involved, here are some of the techniques you should think about (without going into too many specifics of implementation):
+Without going into too much detail, here are a few of the features and techniques you can use to make your carousels more accessible:

 ### On-screen controls